-Next, we describe the problem of the firm.15 At the beginning of the period, firms choose how many workers to place on temporary layoff.
-The firm then observes the firm-specific component of overhead costs and chooses whether or not to exit, with some firms instituting temporary paycuts to maintain operations.
-Then, conditional on not exiting, the firm rents capital and adds workers to its labor force for the subsequent period.
+Next, we describe the problem of the firm.22 At the beginning of the period, after observing the realizations of the aggregate and worker-specific shocks, firms choose how many workers to place on temporary layoff.
+The firm then observes the firm-specific component of overhead costs and chooses whether or not to exit, with some firms instituting temporary paycuts to maintain operations.23 Then, conditional on not exiting, the firm rents capital and adds workers to its labor force for the subsequent period.
 To solve the firm's decision problem, we work backwards from the end of the period.
 (See Section B.1 in the Appendix for detailed model timing.)